 If you are into animals, this hike is definitely for you.
 Besides the usual rooster and chicken that we meet almost everywhere in Raiatea – you will get used to it, don’t worry 😉 – there can be cows and horses on the way up to the top which are taken care of by farmers living on the mountain.
 As they move freely up and downwards, like the hikers, it is unpredictable where you will meet them on your way.
 At daytime, this is quite nice and made the hiking for us more lively but if you go late in the evening and you have to climb down in the dark it can get a little scary if you are naturally frightened by big animals.
-Especially when suddenly a giant bull with more muscles than Dwayne Johnson appears next to you.
+Especially when suddenly a giant bull appears next to you.
 But don’t worry too much.
-Most of the time he is just lying around.
-Well, I would do the same with this kind of view all the time 😉
+Most of the time he is just lying around and enjoying the view like everyone else 😉

 Horses on the way to the top

 Something you definitely shouldn’t forget when going to the Mount Taipoi is to carve your name or a message in one of the rocks on your way to the summit.
 You will find a lot on the way to the top and a lot of carvings as well.
 So be sure to make yourself unforgetable!